Origin-OnSet/Onset_IA/README.md

 	"Onset_IA"
 ],
 ```
-- On the files who needs to add weapons to player, initialize the Onset_IA using this function
+- On the files who needs to use the AI, initialize the Onset_IA package using this function
 ```lua
 local ia = ImportPackage("Onset_IA")
 ```